“I'm obsessed with characters (particularly women) who are unruly, deviant, and desirous—also, weirdos.

 I love weirdos.”

-Jessie Barr is a writer/director, actor, Sundance fellow, and Half Initiative directing fellow with a background in independent film, comedy, and theater.
+Jessie Barr is a writer/director, actor, Sundance fellow, and Half Initiative directing fellow with a background in independent film, theater, and comedy.

 Jessie’s work has screened globally at festivals including Deauville, Berlinale, Tribeca, Mar Del Plata and has been featured by The National Board of Review, The New York Times, Short of the Week, Vimeo Staff Pick, and USA Today.
-She is currently in post on her latest short, “Sylvia” starring Jena Malone.
-She is developing several new projects as a writer-director for film and TV including with Academy Award-winning production company, Caviar.
+She is currently in post-production on her latest short film Sylvia, starring Jena Malone, and developing new projects with Academy Award-winning production company Caviar.

 Photos by Emma Mead